Diversification quotients: Quantifying diversification via risk measures: Concluding remarks

 We also mention a few interesting questions on DQ, which call for thorough future study. (i) DQ is defined through a class of risk measures.
 It would be interesting to formulate DQ using expected utility or behavioral decision models, to analyze the decision-theoretic implications of DQ.
 For instance, DQ based on entropic risk measures can be equivalently formulated using exponential utility functions.
 Alternatively, one may also build DQ directly from acceptability indices (see Remark \ref{rem:literature}). (ii) To compute DQ, one needs to invert the decreasing function $\beta\mapsto \rho_\beta (\sum_{i=1}^n X_i)$.
-In the case of VaR and ES, the formula for this inversion is simple (Theorem \ref{th:var}).
-For more complicated classes of risk measures, this computation may be complicated and requires detailed analysis. (iii) For general distributions and risk measures other than VaR and ES, finding analytical formulas or efficient algorithms for optimal diversification using either DQ or DR is a challenging task, and it is unclear which diversification index is easier to work within a specific application.
+In case of VaR and ES, the formula for this inversion is simple (Theorem \ref{th:var}).
+For more complicated classes of risk measures, this computation may be complicated and requires detailed analysis. (iii) For general distributions and risk measures other than VaR and ES, finding analytical formulas or efficient algorithms for optimal diversification using either DQ or DR is a challenging task, and it is unclear which diversification index is easier to work with in a specific application. (iv) We mainly discussed the desirable properties [+], [SI], [LI] and quasi-convexity in $\mathbf w$.
+These properties are simple and general, and they allow for broad classes of diversification indices including DQ based on popular risk measures.
+More specialized properties, which may be suitable in different contexts, may help to further pin down specific families of diversification indices, and they need separate studies.

 \textbf{Acknowledgements.} The authors thank Fabio Bellini, Ale\v s \v Cern\'y, An Chen, Jan Dhaene, Paul Embrechts, Paul Glasserman, Pablo Koch-Medina, Dimitrios Konstantinides, Henry Lam, Jean-Gabriel Lauzier, Fabio Macherroni, Massimo Marinacci, Cosimo Munari, Alexander Schied, Qihe Tang, Stan Uryasev, Peter Wakker, and Zuoquan Xu for helpful comments and discussions on an earlier version of the paper.
 Liyuan Lin is supported by the Hickman Scholarship from the Society of Actuaries.
-Ruodu Wang is supported by the Natural Sciences and Engineering Research Council of Canada (RGPIN-2018-03823, RGPAS-2018-522590) and the Sun Life Research Fellowship.
+Ruodu Wang is supported by the Natural Sciences and Engineering Research Council of Canada (RGPIN-2018-03823, RGPAS-2018-522590).

 {EC.\arabic{table}} {EC.\arabic{figure}} {EC.\arabic{equation}}

 {EC.\arabic{theorem}} {EC.\arabic{proposition}} {EC.\arabic{lemma}}

 {EC.\arabic{corollary}}